avg —

 Instructions

-I peel the beet and cut it first into 0.5 cm slices, then into fairly thick strips.
-The strips ferment alongside the cabbage and remain pleasant to eat as a side – cut them too thin and they turn soft; the slightly bigger size keeps the beet flavour from overwhelming the cabbage while still tinting the brine deeply.
+I peel the beet and cut it first into 0.5 cm slices, then shred it into fairly thick strips.
+They ferment along with the cabbage and stay pleasant to eat, and the overall amount of beet does not overpower the taste of the cabbage at all.

-I pour about a third of the prepared mixture into the bottom of a clean, dry jar.
-The bottom layer of beet-herb mix is what starts the colour migration upward through the brine.
+I pour about a third of the prepared mixture into the bottom of a clean, dry jar – it becomes an aromatic cushion for the cabbage.

-I prepare the brine by combining salt, bay leaves, and sugar in the water.
-I boil everything on the stove for about 5 minutes so the bay leaves can release their aroma into the liquid, then discard the bay leaves – leaving them in the jar would over-extract their bitterness over the multi-day fermentation.
+I prepare the brine by combining the salt, bay leaves, and sugar in the water.
+I boil everything on the stove for about 5 minutes so the bay leaves release their aroma, after which they can be discarded – there is no point keeping them in longer, the aroma has already been given off.

-After a day, the brine acquires a delicate pink hue – beet pigments are starting to migrate – but fermentation itself has not yet begun visibly.
+After a day, the brine takes on a delicate pink hue, but fermentation has not started yet – the beet gives off its colour quickly.

 Tips